jhurrell/cclf-random-data/README.md

 [downloaded here](https://www.cms.gov/files/document/cclf-information-packet.pdf).

-Each of the file types is generated using a Python script that generates random data based on the specifications provided in the IP.
-The scripts are located in the current directory and can be run from the command line using the following
+Each of the file types is generated using a Python script that generates random data based on the specifications provided in the PDF.

-commands:
+Open `main.py` and change the `number_of` properties as desired, then execute `main.py` to generate the files.
+For example:

 ```bash
 python3 main.py